 Thorne, Hayden.
 Rise of Heroes.
 Sequels Evolution and Ordinary Heroes.
 The Masks series is perfect for the YA fan who also loves superheroes.
 The relationship takes a backseat in the second two books to the protagonist's maturation.

 Tracey, Scott.
 Witch Eyes.
-Sequel Demon Eyes.
+Sequels Demon Eyes and Phantom Eyes.
 Warlock Braden becomes embroiled in power struggles when he moves to Belle Dam.
 He falls for Trey, the scion of another family.
+Review of Phantom Eyes.

 Various authors.
 Runaways.
 This Marvel title is about the children of supervillains who become a group of superheroes.
 The quality varies depending on writer and artist, but I regularly enjoy it.
 Contains a lesbian character as well as a character who can change gender at will.